What’s the real difference between cat 6 and cat 7? If this question bothers you a lot, then we’re here to answer!

 Category 7 cable is more advanced than cat 6a and cat 6 cables.
 It bears 10 Gbps and contains four twisted-pair cables, non-modular connectors, and shielded cabling for better data transferring.

-Talking about the bandwidth, it is a measuring unit that tells us how many cycles per second a data signal will cover.
+The bandwidth is a measuring unit that tells us how many cycles per second a data signal will cover.
 Generally, 1MHz equals 1 million cycles per second.

 But how does cat 6’s bandwidth change from cat 7’s bandwidth?
 Then see the difference below: